andrewcb/swiftemplate/README.md

 ### Inline expressions

-You can include the result of any Swift expression in HTML code by wrapping it in `<%=` and `%>`.
+You can include the result of any Swift expression in the output by wrapping it in `<%=` (or `<%=!` and `%>`.
 Expressions must be on the same line.
+By default, the template code generated for expressions wrapped in `<%= %>` will apply a transformation to the expression result, replacing HTML special characters with quoted versions (i.e., converting `<` and `>` to `&lt;` and `&gt;`); if you wish to insert the expression's result directly into the output without quoting (i.e., to allow HTML tags to be treated as such), start the expression with `<%=!` (note the exclamation point).
+HTML quoting can also be turned off globally by running the `swiftemplate` preprocessor with the `--no-htmlquote` command-line option. _Note that, for reasons of security, it is strongly recommended that any user-generated input displayed in a HTML template be HTML quoted._

-You can also use Swift's string interpolation (i.e., `\(expr)`), though this is restricted by Swift's syntax (for example, quotes are not permitted); if you wish to include more complex expressions in your templates, the `<%= %>` syntax is preferable.
+You can also use Swift's string interpolation (i.e., `\(expr)`), though this does no HTML quoting, and is restricted by Swift's syntax (for example, quotes are not permitted); if you wish to include more complex expressions in your templates, the `<%= %>` syntax is preferable.

+HTML quoting uses an extension to `String` which adds a `.HTMLQuote` property.
+If your template uses HTML quoting, you will probably need to add the provided `String+HTMLQuote.swift` source file (in the `Runtime` directory of the Swiftemplate distribution) to the project using your compiled templates.
+See the ‘Runtime dependencies’ section below for more details.

 ### Code blocks